JonathanCMitchell/Vehicle-Detection/README.md

 THE END

 #### Details (Parameter selection) (tuning params.ods)
+##### Color Space:
 * ![tuning_params](https://github.com/JonathanCMitchell/Vehicle-Detection/blob/master/output_images/tuning_params.png)
 * Above: I tried these different parameters and tested the SVM's predictions on a single image.
-I chose the YCrCb color space because it gave me the best accuracy at training time
+I chose the YCrCb ALL channel color space because it gave me the best accuracy at training time
 * ![YCrCb_allChannel](https://github.com/JonathanCMitchell/Vehicle-Detection/blob/master/output_images/YCrCb_detection_ALL_Channel.png)
 * Above: Result of training using YCrCb color space
 * This gives us the best result with an accuracy of 99.5.
 Don't be fooled by the 1.0 in the grid of parameter tests, that was only sampled for one image